Lead Opinion

 2. Leave to Amend

-The prayer for relief in Plaintiffs’ original complaint requested that the district court hold a hearing on Plaintiffs’ motion for a preliminary injunction, issue a permanent injunction prohibiting Defendant‘s violation of Plaintiffs’ constitutional rights, declare Section D of the CBA unconstitutional, order the Defendant to pay Plaintiffs’ costs and attorney fees, and grant “all further and proper relief to which [Plaintiffs] may be herein entitled.”
+The prayer for relief in Plaintiffs’ original complaint requested that thе district court hold a hearing on Plaintiffs’ motion for a preliminary injunction, issue a permanent injunction prohibiting Defendant’s violation of Plaintiffs’ constitutional rights, declare Section D of the CBA unconstitutional, order the Defendant to pay Plaintiffs’ costs and attorney fees, and grant “all further and proper relief to which [Plaintiffs] may be herein entitled.”
 J.A. at 31 (Compl.).
 The first amended complaint added four new claims, all seeking damages.
 Plaintiffs sought to amend their complaint a second time “to clear up any confusion in regard to damages claimed.”
 J.A. at 91 (Mem. in Supp. of

 The plaintiffs seek at this late date to recast the due process violation as one for breach of the collective bargaining agreement.
 They have provided no justification for their failure to raise this legal theory earlier.
 The plaintiffs have referenced the collective bargaining agreement throughout this litigation, and the claim has clearly been available to them.

 J.A. at 103 (Mem.
 Op. & Or.).
 As an aside, the district court noted that even if Plaintiffs had been permitted to amend their claims, the amendment would be futile because they did not include any binding precedent to support their contention that damages are available when Plaintiffs waive “process which was due [and] subsequently afforded them.”
-Id.23
+Id.

-In the absence of any apparent or declared reason—such as undue delay, bad faith or dilatory motive on the part of the movant, repeated failure to cure deficiencies by amendments previously allowed, undue prejudice to the opposing party by virtue of allowance of the amendment, futility of the amendment, etc.—the leave sought should, as the rules require, be “freely given.”
+In the absence of any apparent or declared reason — such as undue delay, bad faith or dilatory motive on the part of the movant, repeated failure to cure deficiencies by amendments previously allowed, undue prejudice to the opposing party by virtue of allowance of the amendment, futility of the amendment, etc. — the leave sought should, as the rules require, be “freely given.”

 More than twenty years after the Court’s decision in Foman, the 1983 amendments to the Federal Rules of Civil

-A number of circuit courts have previously considered the intersection of
+A number of circuit courts have previously considered the intersection of Rule 15’s liberal amendment mandate and Rule 16’s good cause requirement.
+See generally Parker v.
+Columbia Pictures Indus.,

 Once the deadline passed, the district court could allow Plaintiffs to file their second amended complaint only if the scheduling order was modified.
-As noted previously, modification is permitted under
+As noted previously, modification is permitted under Rule 16 if Plaintiffs can demonstrate “good cause” for them failure to comply with the original schedule, by Showing that despite their diligence they could not meet the original deadline.
+Fed.R.Civ.P.
+16, 1983 advisory committee’s notes; see also Inge,

-Much like the plaintiff in Duggins, Plaintiffs here were “obviously aware of the basis of the claim for many months,” but nonetheless failed to pursue the claim until after it was brought to their attention by Daeschner‘s final summary judgment motion.
-Duggins, 195 F.3d at 834 (holding that the district court did not abuse its discretion when it denied plaintiff‘s amendment on the grounds of both undue delay and undue prejudice); see also Sosa, 133 F.3d at 1419 (“If we considered only
+Much like the plaintiff in Duggins, Plaintiffs here were “obviously aware of the basis of the claim for many months,” but nonetheless failed to pursue the claim until after it was brought to their attention by Daeschner’s final summary judgment motion.
+Duggins,

-D. Motion to Schedule Jury Trial
+D. Motion to Schedule Juiy Trial

 In Ross, the Supreme Court identified a three-part test for reaching the legal-versus-equitable-in-nature conclusion.
 First, we consider the “pre-merger custom with reference to such questions.”
-Ross, 396 U.S. at 538 n.
-10. Second, we
+Ross,

 [T]he chief focus to be made when determining whether a jury trial right exists is the nature of the relief sought.
 If the remedy sought is injunctive relief and/or back pay, no jury trial right attaches.
-In the ordinary case, if the relief sought includes compensatory and/or punitive damages, then there does exist a right to trial by jury.
+In the ordinary case, if the relief sought includes cоmpensatory and/or punitive damages, then there does exist a right to trial by jury.

-Id. (“A key dividing line between law and equity has historically been that the former deals with money damages and the latter with injunctive relief.“); see also Tull v.
-United States, 481 U.S. 412, 417, 107 S.Ct.
-1831, 95 L.Ed.2d 365 (1987) (noting that the court must examine the nature of the action and whether the remedy sought is legal or equitable before it can determine if the claim should be tried to a jury).
+Id. (“A key dividing line between law and equity has historically been that the former deals with money damages and the latter with injunctive relief.”); see also Tull v.
+United States,

 III.
 CONCLUSION